A lectionary for the whole year, Written in the 11th century on the Continent

 A lectionary for the whole year, headed in a mid-thirteenth-cent.
 English hand 'Collectio quedam omeliarum et sermonum per totum annum', and beginning with the vigil of Christmas, beg.
 'Cernens ecclesia' (p.
 9), preceded by a preface in a somewhat earlier hand (p.
 1).

-- Written in the 11th century on the Continent
+- Creation: Written in the 11th century on the Continent

 Language of Materials

 MS. Barlow 4

 Other Finding Aids

 Falconer Madan, et al., A summary catalogue of western manuscripts in the Bodleian Library at Oxford which have not hitherto been catalogued in the Quarto series (7 vols. in 8 [vol. II in 2 parts], Oxford, 1895-1953; reprinted, with corrections in vols.
 I and VII, Munich, 1980), vol. II, no. 6416